Our region's progress

 The new plan will be a simpler, more user-friendly document, more relevant to the community and will identify what is valued most about our region.
 There are a number of reasons for rewriting our Plan, including to:

 - account for the potential impacts of climate change on our region

 - include additional knowledge about our natural resources that we have learnt since 2010

-- better align with new State NRM Plan and State Strategic Plan
+- better align with new Landscape SA Act

 Developing a new, values-based Regional NRM Plan

-The current Regional NRM Plan is asset and issues-based, tackling things like pests, soils, biodiversity and water in isolation.
-The new approach will recognise how our systems work together and consider what action is needed to maintain the South East’s unique environmental, economic, social and cultural values.
+The current Regional NRM Plan is asset and issues-based, tackling things like pests, soils, biodiversity and water separately.
+The new approach recognises how our systems work together and considers what action is needed to maintain the South East’s unique environmental, economic, social and cultural values.

 Through surveys, meetings and workshops, we have identified community values in our region, threats to these values and ideas for action to protect our landscapes.
 Over 2000 community members have been involved in the process and there will be more opportunities to be involved in the future.